Watch My Masterclass Replays

 This week: Build ten minutes between work and home.
 A walk around the block.
 Sitting in the car before you go in.
 A specific playlist that signals the switch.
 Something that tells your nervous system that part of the day is done and you are now switching roles.

-If you are making high stakes decisions all day, managing people, holding pressure and then coming home to plan the meals, book the appointments, organise the childcare and keep the household running because of this you are not getting a break.
+If you are making high-stakes decisions all day, managing people, holding pressure, and then coming home to plan the meals, book the appointments, organise the childcare, and keep the household running, you are not getting a break.
 You are just switching which type of work you're doing.

 This week: Identify one thing at home that is costing you capacity that someone else could do.
-Do it today.
-This week.
 Book it, order it, ask for it.
 Notice what it frees up.

 At the end of each day this week, write down three things.

 Write them down.
 Don't just think them.
-Remember writing activates the prefrontal cortex, the same part of your brain that gets depleted under chronic stress.
+Writing activates the prefrontal cortex, the same part of your brain that gets depleted under chronic stress.